Davinchiam1/marketplace_parser/README.md

 # Marketplace Scraper

-This project is designed for scraping and parsing product data on marketplaces in small volumes.
+This project is designed for scrapling and parsing product data on marketplaces in small volumes.
 The main features include:

 ## Key Features